symfony/symfony-docs/translation.rst

 Translation Resource/File Names and Locations
 ---------------------------------------------

-Symfony looks for message files (i.e. translations) in the following default locations:
+Symfony looks for message files (e.g. translations) in the following default locations:

 * the ``translations/`` directory (at the root of the project);